tobydawson1/Oyster_Card_JS/README.md

 ## Task

-The taks is to create a Oyster Card clone.
-The programme must be able to calulate fare cost, know if you are touching in and out and be tested fully.
+The taks is to create an Oyster Card clone.
+The programme must be able to calulate fare cost, knows if you are touching in and out and to be tested fully.

 ## Testing